Fier: History

 The history of Fier is bound up with that of the oil, gas and bitumen deposits nearby.
 The presence of asphalt and burning escapes of natural gas in the vicinity was recorded as early as the 1st century AD.
 Dioscorides, in Materia Medica, describes lumps of bitumen in the adjacent river Seman, and the concentrated pitch on the banks of the Vjosë river Strabo, writing in about AD 17 states:

 On the territory of the people of Apolonia in Illyria there is what is called a nymphaeum.
 It is a rock which emits fire.
 Below it are springs flowing with hot water and asphalt... the asphalt is dug out of a neighbouring hill: the parts excavated are replaced by fresh earth, which in time is converted to asphalt.

-In the 14th and 15th century the location was used by the Venetian traders as a marketplace to purchase agricultural products from the Myzeqe lowlands.
+In the 14th and 15th centuries the location was used by the Venetian traders as a marketplace to purchase agricultural products from the Myzeqe lowlands.

 The settlement took city status in 1864 when Kahreman Pasha Vrioni, the local governor, asked from some French architects to project a future city as an artisan and trade centre.
 During the 1864–1865 period a market for 122 merchants was built along the Gjanica river.
-The first inhabitants of the city were the servants of Kahreman Pasha Vrioni and members of Aromanian families that had lived in the area since the early 19th century period.
+The first inhabitants of the city were the servants of Kahreman Pasha Vrioni and members of Aromanian families that had lived in the area since the early 19th century.

-Twelve kilometres away from Fier is situated Apollonia, one of the two most important ancient Illyrian colonial settlements in present-day Albania.
-It was founded in 600 BC on a hill near the sea, and near what was then the course of Vjosë river by Ancient Greek settlers from Corfu and Corinth.
+Six kilometres away from Fier is situated Apollonia, one of the two most important ancient Greek colonial settlements in present-day Albania.
+It was founded in ~600 BC on a hill near the sea, and near what was then the course of Vjosë river by Ancient Greek settlers from Corfu and Corinth.
 At the time before the changes in land formation and the Adriatic coastline caused by an earthquake in the 3rd century AD, the harbour af Apollonia could accommodate as many as 100 ships.
-The site is thought to be on the southern boundary of a native Illyrian settlement, being mentioned in Periplus, a sailor's account of the Adriatic written in the middle of the 4th century BC by a Greek writer.
-It was near the territory occupied by the Illyrian tribes and close to the Greek tribe of the Chaonians.
+The site was on the territory of Illyrian tribe of the Taulantii.
 The colony was said to have been named Gylaceia after its Corinthian founder, Gylax, and later changed its name to that of city of the God Apollo.
 According to archaeological investigations for 100 years Greek and Illyrian have lived in separate communities.